Training to Failure? Times Have Changed for the Worse — Here’s Why You Should Care

 Popular Misconception of Failure

-The “hardcore” version often involves doing reps until you vomit, with people bragging about how often they do it.
+The “super duper hardcore” version often involves doing reps until you vomit, with people bragging about how often they do it.
 This approach is not only silly but also massively counterproductive.
 Real gains come from consistent work that accumulates over time—not from destroying yourself in a single session.
 You’re only as good as your recovery, which is when the real growth happens.
+Training to failure in this extreme sense can actually hinder your progress by overstressing your body and delaying recovery.

 Think of a successful workout as something that stores energy rather than depleting it.
 As fitness-minded individuals, our goal is to expand our capacity, not destroy it.